BonsaiAI/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 * Status of http://beta.bons.ai
 * Local configuration

-If your local configuration is not set up correctly, you will need to use `bonsai -a configure` to change it appropriately.
-This configuration is listed in [bonsai -a configure](https://docs.bons.ai/references/cli-reference.html#bonsai-configure)
+If your local configuration is not set up correctly, you will need to use `bonsai configure` to change it appropriately.
+This configuration is listed in [bonsai configure](https://docs.bons.ai/references/cli-reference.html#bonsai-configure)